-There is a variety of wireless network devices that can connect to your wireless network such as:
+A variety of wireless network devices can connect to your wireless network such as:

 - Gaming Consoles

 - Internet enabled TVs

 - Network media players

 - Smart Phones

 - Wireless Laptop computers

+- Wireless IP cameras

-Each device may have its own software utility for searching and connecting to available wireless networks, therefore, you must refer to the User's Manual/Guide of your wireless capable laptop/computer or wireless adapter to determine how to search and connect to available wireless networks.
+Each device may have its own software utility for searching and connecting to available wireless networks, therefore, you must refer to the User's Manual/Guide of your wireless client device to determine how to search and connect to this router's wireless network.

-See the "Appendix" on page 52 for general information on connecting to a wireless network.
+See the "Appendix" on page 54 for general information on connecting to a wireless network.